Chris Williams (wide receiver)

-Chris Williams (born September 16, 1987) is an American professional free agent Canadian football wide receiver of the Canadian Football League (CFL).
-He played college football at New Mexico State.
+Chris Williams (born September 16, 1987) is an American former professional football wide receiver who played in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the New Mexico State Aggies.
 Williams was signed by the Miami Dolphins as an undrafted free agent in 2009.
-He made his professional debut for the Hamilton Tiger-Cats (CFL) in 2010.
-Williams has also been a member of the Cleveland Browns, New Orleans Saints, Chicago Bears, Ottawa Redblacks, BC Lions and Montreal Alouettes.
+He made his professional debut for the Hamilton Tiger-Cats (CFL) in 2011.
+Williams was also a member of the Cleveland Browns, New Orleans Saints, Chicago Bears, Ottawa Redblacks, BC Lions and Montreal Alouettes.

-High school
+Early life

 He was born in Fort Worth, Texas and attended Rio Rancho High School in Rio Rancho, New Mexico, where he was a letterman in football, basketball and track.
 In football, he was named to the first-team All-state team after rushing for nearly 2,100 yards and 33 touchdowns as a senior in 2004.
 He was also named to the first-team All-state basketball team.

 Also an outstanding track & field athlete, Williams scored 26 points at the 2005 Class 5A State Championships, where he captured the state titles in the 200-meter dash (21.51 s), 400-meter dash, the high jump (6 ft, 11in) was a member of the state champion 4 × 100 m relay and the state champion 4 × 400 m relay squads.
 He won the state high jump and 200-meter dash title in 2004, and State High Jump in 2003.
 He won a total of 9 state titles in track in his high school career.

-College
+College career

-Williams played college football for New Mexico State.
+Williams played college football for the New Mexico State Aggies.

 Williams was the Aggies’ top receiver in 2006, playing in all 12 games.
 He became the ninth player in school history to earn All-American honors as he was named to the SI.com All-America Honorable Mention team.
 Williams led the nation in receiving yards per game (117.9) and catches per game (7.66).
 His 1,861 all-purpose yards also ranked fourth in the nation.

 In 2007, Williams started the Aggies first eight games before suffering a season ending injury to his shoulder.
 In just eight games, Williams caught 56 passes for 772 yards and 11 touchdowns.
 He also returned five kicks for 116 yards and six punts for 100 yards.
 Despite missing five games, Williams was named a finalist for the Biletnikoff Award, he also earned second all-WAC honors as voted on by the WAC coaches.